ZainMirza-2004/Parkinson-s-Disease-Prediction-Model-/README.md

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!
 Feel free to check the [issues page](https://github.com/username/parkinsons-disease-prediction/issues) or submit a pull request.

----

-This README provides a comprehensive yet engaging overview of your project, guiding users through its objectives, implementation, and how to get started.
-Feel free to tailor the GitHub repository URL or any additional specifics as needed!